 Understand the problems – both the hypothetical and the real

 In deciding whether to continue with (or change to ) the Pill, or the Mirena, or Implanon, you need to weigh up the pros and cons for you.
 My last blog post talked about the pros: the possible reasons people use these medications.
 This post focuses on being aware of some of the potential issues with the Pill, technically known as the combined oral contraceptive Pill.
-The next two posts will look separately at the Mirena and the injection (Implanon).
+The next post will consider the alternatives to the pill.

 How does it work?

 The Pill contains a synthetic type of oestrogen and progestogen that gives messages to a part of your brain to stop you producing your own oestrogen and progesterone, by making your brain think you are pregnant.
 It aims to stop you ovulating, but does not always do this (ovulation occurs 2% of the time on the regular oestrogen Pill and 1% of the time on the lower oestrogen Pill).
 This means you are not having normal cycles, and you are not producing your own progesterone (which occurs with ovulation).
 The progestogens you are receiving in the Pill do not have identical physiological effects to your own body’s progesterone.
 So in summary, the Pill makes your body behave in a “high-oestrogen” way, which may explain some of the side effects and risks.